lKaniel/BlockFonts/README.md

 # BlockFonts
-BlockFonts is an addon for plugin Triton which allows using Triton in texts from blocks.
+BlockFonts is an addon for plugin Triton which allows using it in texts from blocks.

 # Usage
 First of all you need to create text frame.
 Text frame is an area in which your text will be placed.